ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 }
 ```

 `ProgressiveDecompress_24` is located inside of `DECO_24.DLL`, a DLL that can only be found in Russian versions of Lego games.
 At this point it started to dawn on me...
 All the bugs we have encountered, the crashes and the gated functionality (upgrade base for example) are all DRM checks and not "just bugs/quirks".
-It reminded me a bit of that one Spyro game that would just delete your savegame towards the end(?) of the game.
+It reminded me a bit of that one Spyro game that would just delete your savegame towards the end(?) of the game if a pirated copy had been detected.
 Are they just using "normal" sounding names to obscure what they're doing, kind of like what the Windows kernel does with PatchGuard?
 Let's look at the function in IDA:

 ```c
 DWORD __stdcall ProgressiveDecompress_24(CHAR driveletter, __int16 idk)